JackSomm/vf-dev-project/README.md

 Development project for VoiceFoundry

 # Description
-A basic Amazon Connect integration that takes a contacts phone number, converts it into all possible vanity numbers, then stores and returns the best 5 based off of business logic.
+Takes a contacts phone number from an Amazon Connect contact flow, converts it into potential vanity numbers, and stores the best 5 based on business logic.
+It then returns 3 to the caller in the same contact flow.
 Uses Lambda, DynamoDB, and Amazon Connect.

 # Configuration
 The Amazon Connect instance is located here[https://voicefoundry-test-jack.my.connect.aws]